 Death benefits vary by amount, depending on the number of dependents the worker had at the time of their death.
 However, these benefits remain only a portion of the worker’s salary at the time of their passing.
 The workers’ compensation system also pays for burial and funeral expenses.

-To consult with an experienced workplace injury lawyer serving Daytona, call 855-686-6752
+To consult with an experienced workplace injury lawyer serving Daytona Beach, call 855-780-9986